NandhithaaUdayakumar/IIM-Skills-D4-Task/GettingStarted.md

 # How to set up WhatsApp Web and use the messaging platform from your computer

 ### Most people are familiar with using [WhatsApp][1] via a mobile app on their phone, but not everyone is aware that it's also possible to use WhatsApp on the computer desktop — either in a web browser or using a desktop app.
-The main difference?
-You still need to log into WhatsApp on the computer using your WhatsApp mobile app.
+The main difference is You still need to log into WhatsApp on the computer using your WhatsApp mobile app.
 - You can use *WhatsApp Web* from your computer's browser by linking your account through a QR code from the WhatsApp mobile app.
 - You can also use WhatsApp from your computer by installing the *WhatsApp desktop* application.
 - You can open *multiple WhatsApp accounts* on your computer as long as you use a different browser window for each one.